manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ```java
 public Mass postfixBind(Number magnitude) {...}
 ```
-The compiler can make a unit expression with the two operands of type `Mass`.
+the compiler builds a unit expression composed of the two operands resulting in type `Mass`.

 Notice there is no formal interface containing the `postfixBind()` and `prefixBind()` methods.
 Instead you implement them *structurally* simply by defining a method with the same name, parameter count, and non-void return type.
 This is